radius-project/radius/hack/bicep-types-radius/generated/applications/applications.messaging/2022-03-15-privatepreview/types.md

 ## RabbitMQListSecretsResult
 ### Properties
-* **password**: string (ReadOnly): The password used to connect to the RabbitMQ instance
+* **password**: string (read-only): The password used to connect to the RabbitMQ instance
-* **uri**: string (ReadOnly): The connection URI of the RabbitMQ instance.
+* **uri**: string (read-only): The connection URI of the RabbitMQ instance.
 Generated automatically from host, port, SSL, username, password, and vhost.
 Can be overridden with a custom value